anshul-musing/multi-echelon-inventory-optimization/README.md

 * gp_minimize from skopt
 * rbfopt

 The discrete-event simulation model calculates inventory profile (along with associated inventory parameters such as on-hand, inventory position, service level, etc.) across time.
 We assume that the system follows a base stock policy with a reorder point.
 If inventory position <= ROP, an order of the amount (base stock level - current inventory level) is placed by the facility.
 Essentially it's equivalent to filling up the tank.
+For the optimization model, both base stock level and reorder point are decision variables for each stocking facility.

 The two discrete-event simualtion modules differ in the following way: